 Although our guide will maintain its focus on common nouns, we may contrast them with other noun types in some of the examples we will provide here.
 We will do this as a way to cement the differences in noun classification in the minds of our readers.
 This guide should serve as a helpful resource to teachers, and we intend for it to be useful to many students at the middle and high school educational levels.
 Further, we will use simple yet concrete examples to help ESL learners understand what these kinds of nouns are, particularly as they will have the same concepts in their own languages.

 Before we get into the common noun examples that we have in mind, we should distinguish them from other types you might find in English.
-Broadly speaking, a common noun is any one that is not a proper noun.
 All nouns serve to name either a person, place, or thing.
 However, a proper noun names specific versions of anything that might fall into one of these three categories.
 For anything more general, you are dealing with an example of a common noun.
 We can provide examples that further break down this general classification later.

 To dig a little deeper, consider the words crab and tea.
 One is countable, but you can't count the other one.
 However, they are both still common noun examples that you would simply put in their own subcategories.
 The same is true for words like office or anger.
 Both of these words express concrete and abstract things, respectively, but they are still an expression of general rather than specific nouns.

 A typical common noun can take on various roles within the structure of a sentence.
 The subject may be the place where you see such a noun the most.
 For example, The child painted a picture sees the noun child, denoting a general person, acting as the subject.
 Additionally, picture is also a common noun example in the same sentence, but it takes the form of a direct object.
 If we follow this sentence with the child showed the parents a finished picture, then we see that the word parents is another example of this type of noun, and it takes the form of an indirect object here.